zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

     color: #655C6F;
   }
   .pitfall {
-    background-color: #DEA2A4;
+    background-color: #EEC2C4;
   }
 </style>

 I've been using promises in my JavaScript code for a while now.
 They can be a little brain bending at first.
 I now use them pretty effectively, but when it comes down to it, I don't fully understand how they work.
 This article is my resolution to that.
 If you stick around until the end, you should understand promises very well too.

-We will be incrementaly creating a Promise implementation that by the end will mostly meet the [Promise/A+ spec](http://promises-aplus.github.io/promises-spec/), and understand how promises meet the needs of asynchronous programming along the way.
+We will be incrementaly creating a Promise implementation that by the end will *mostly* meet the [Promise/A+ spec](http://promises-aplus.github.io/promises-spec/), and understand how promises meet the needs of asynchronous programming along the way.
 This article assumes you already have some familiarity with Promises.
 If you don't, [promisejs.org](http://promisejs.org) is a good site to checkout.

 <span class="more"></span>

 ## The Simplest Use Case

-Let's begin our promise implementation as simple as can be.
+Let's begin our Promise implementation as simple as can be.
 We want to go from this

 ```javascript
 doSomething(function(value) {